ZuhairQuakes/ZuhairQuakes/README.md

 ## 🚀 About Me

-I love developing engineering and geospatial solutions for complex earthquake risk problems.
-I hold a PhD from a top-tier university and have over 10 years of experience transforming complex environmental and geospatial data into actionable insights.
-Proven expertise in leveraging Python, SQL, GIS (QGIS/ArcGIS Pro), FME, and Machine Learning (including Deep Learning & XAI) to develop robust data pipelines, automate workflows, and build predictive models for multi-hazard risk assessment (earthquakes, tsunamis) and environmental monitoring.
+I love developing data, engineering, and geospatial solutions for complex natural hazard problems.
+I hold a PhD from a top-tier university and have over 10 years of experience transforming complex data into actionable insights.
+Proven expertise in leveraging Python, SQLite, GIS, FME, and Machine Learning (including Deep Learning & XAI) to develop robust data pipelines, automate workflows, and build predictive models for multi-hazard risk assessment (earthquakes, tsunamis) and environmental monitoring.
 Expertise in remote sensing and geodetic datasets to understand complex Earth systems and inform decision-making for urban resilience and coastal defence.

-### I specialize in:
+### I specialise in:
-1. Geospatial Analytics
-2. GIS & Cartography
-3. Data Science and Machine Learning
+1. Data Science and Machine Learning
+2. Geospatial Analytics & Remote Sensing (GNSS)
+3. Seismic Hazard Assessment
+4. Numerical Modelling

 ## 🔧 Featured Projects